Anti-eviction activist Ben Gilroy jailed for three months

 After Mr Gilroy admitted contempt, apologised and said he was willing to undertake community service, the matter was adjourned and the October 2017 order later directed he complete 80 hours community service.

-In evidence to the judge on Wednesday, two probation service officers said Mr Gilroy had not performed any community service hours since the order was imposed.
+In evidence to the judge, two probation service officers said Mr Gilroy had not performed any community service since the order was imposed.

 Both agreed Mr Gilroy had told them he was willing to do the service but had raised issues alleging AIB’s title on the court order was incorrect and had also referred to a Supreme Court appeal.